- Location: Gaborone, Botswana

 Education and training are major components of all COE programs.
 Our aim is to expand the pool of health, education, and other professionals with the necessary knowledge and skills to effectively identify, treat and care for HIV infected children.
 During the reporting period, training was provided at pre-service and in-service levels with financial support from the Ministry of Health, the Ministry of Education and Skills Development, and CDC-PEPFAR.
 The main activities were pediatric KITSO Training, the COE visiting scholars program, Continuing Medical Education series (CMEs) and the national rollout of Teacher Training workshops.

 Pediatric KITSO Training

-Paediatric KITSO targets physicians, nurses, pharmacists, social workers and other health professionals.
-The course is conducted over a period of 5 days at ART sites across Botswana.
-In 2014-2015, 10 paediatric KITSO courses were delivered in target ART sites, reaching 298 professionals drawn mainly from government hospitals and clinics.
+Pediatric KITSO targets physicians, nurses, pharmacists, social workers and other health professionals.
+The course is conducted over a period of five days at ART sites across Botswana.
+In 2014-2015, 10 pediatric KITSO courses were delivered in target ART sites, reaching 298 professionals drawn mainly from government hospitals and clinics.
 In collaboration with the Ministry of Health, the Botswana-Baylor COE evaluated the performance of KITSO trained health workers in ten health districts, which demonstrated a need for continued training and refresher training to respond to frequent staff transfers and the evolving treatment needs of children as they transition into adolescence and adulthood.

 Visiting Scholars Program

 Currently we have 130 active volunteers with new applications rolling in every week.
-Volunteers are relied upon to run Morning Play Group, serve as tutors, facilitate discussions as part of the “Finding the Leader Within” program, perform important office work duties, and assist in organizing Teen Club events.
+Volunteers are relied upon to run morning play group, serve as tutors, facilitate discussions as part of the “Finding the Leader Within” program, perform important office work duties and assist in organizing Teen Club events.
 Volunteers are given the opportunity to participate in programs/events that resonate with them, therefore increasing the effectiveness of our volunteer base.